xyzhangxinyu/StoppingRules/README.md

-SAS code for two stopping rules
+SAS code for two stopping rules for surveys